Rhyne Williams

-Robert Rhyne Williams (born March 22, 1991) is an American tennis player.
-He has not played on the ATP Tour since 2018 and is currently a tennis coach at the University of Tennessee.
+Robert Rhyne Williams (born March 22, 1991) is a former American tennis player and current tennis coach.
+He played his last ATP match in 2018, and is coaching fellow collegiate player Dominik Koepfer, and Zachary Svajda.

 Williams first played on the professional circuit in 2006, but turned full-time professional in July 2011.
-Williams is the nephew of Mike De Palmer, former ATP pro (Top 35 in Singles, Top 20 in Doubles) who coached Boris Becker from 1994–99.
-He is the grandson of Mike DePalmer Sr, a coach at University of Tennessee (from 1981–94).
+Williams is the nephew of Mike De Palmer, former ATP pro (Top 35 in Singles, Top 20 in Doubles) who coached Boris Becker from 1994 to 1999.
+He is the grandson of Mike DePalmer Sr, a coach at University of Tennessee (from 1981 to 1994).
 His grandfather is a member of the Intercollegiate Tennis Association Hall of Fame and is the co-founder of the Nick Bollettieri Tennis Academy.
-Rhyne has a career-high ranking of world no. 114.
+His career-high ranking was world no. 114.

 Personal life

 Robert Rhyne Williams (nickname is Rhyno) is the second child of Robert Rhyne Williams Sr. (Bob) and Michelle DePalmer-Williams.
 Bob played college tennis at Duke University, Michelle and uncle Mike played at University of Tennessee.
 Michelle is a former Top 100 Pro and Orange Bowl 16s Champion.
 Uncle Mike is a former top-35 singles and top-20 doubles player.
 Both sisters (Jennifer and Caitlyn) also grew up playing tennis with Caitlyn currently on the Lady Vols Team.
 Jennifer played for Birmingham-Southern College.

 Rhyne is the grandson of Mike DePalmer Sr., a long time coach at UT (from 1981–94).
 His grandfather, a member of the ITA Hall of Fame, co-founded the Nick Bollettieri Tennis Academy.
 The academy was created to train little Michelle.

 Rhyne also played baseball and basketball during his childhood and once considered choosing baseball over tennis.

-Rhyne is currently coached by his cousin, Christopher Williams.
-He trains at the USTA headquarter in Boca Raton and shares an apartment with his best friend and former vol teammate, Tennys Sandgren.
+Rhyne was last coached by his cousin, Christopher Williams.
+He trained at the USTA headquarter in Boca Raton and shared an apartment with his best friend and former vol teammate, Tennys Sandgren.
 He enjoys playing golf and fishing during free time.
 His favorite quote is "Failure to prepare is preparing to fail".

+After having back surgery, Williams took up coaching in 2018 at the University of Tennessee, he then began coaching Dominik Koepfer, then in 2022 he was recruited by fellow American Zachary Svajda.

+In 2020, he married fellow tennis player Olivia Rogowska.